Skip to content

 Source: Measure 1.18, Table D1.18.4 – AIHW and ABS analysis of National Aboriginal and Torres Strait Islander Social Survey 2014–15.

-COVID-19 and mental health of Indigenous Australians
+COVID-19 and mental health of First Nations people

 Intentional self-harm and suicide